nHentaiDatabase/nHentaiDabase/README.md

 ![newEntry](https://user-images.githubusercontent.com/77382879/115597134-3bcfa900-a2d9-11eb-9ca9-2190f2efabd3.png)

 You can enter a new entry with the id or with the URL.
 You can also direcly choose the rating and the status.
 For all users of big .txt files I made a option to import multiple id's at once.
-You simply choose your textfile after enabaling the `import miltiple codes` option.
+You simply choose your textfile after enabaling the `import multiple codes` option.

 #### safe and load